 “‘I have the right to do anything,’ you say—but not everything is beneficial.
 ‘I have the right to do anything’—but I will not be mastered by anything.” - 1 Corinthians 6:12 (NIV)

 Self-control is an important piece of the “freedom” puzzle.
-This freedom Bible verse makes it clear that we have the “right to do anything,” but that not everything we choose to do is beneficial.
+This Bible verse about freedom makes it clear that we have the “right to do anything,” but that not everything we choose to do is beneficial.

 Rather than being mastered and overtaken by sin, we should follow God’s commands and His plan for our lives.
 Then — and only then — can true freedom in Christ be attained.